The Invention of the Jewish People: As a work of history

+Martin Goodman, professor of Roman and Jewish history, critiqued the book in The Times Literary Supplement as a work built on "misrepresentation" and "invented history," written by a "historian of contemporary European history [...] who patently knows so little" about the subject.
+He highlights Sand's political objective, which Sand "does not try to disguise": "to undermine the claim of Israeli Jews who come from diaspora communities to have returned to the land from which their people originated," and thereby "help to turn the state of Israel into a more equal democratic society in which the origins of its Jewish and Arab inhabitants are ignored."
+Goodman challenges Sand's central theses as "implausible," supported by "belligerence" rather than argument, and based on evidence "almost totally ignored" or "incomprehensibly dismissed."
+On the exile, Goodman cites Josephus and Justin Martyr, asking why "Justin, who came from Palestine and was a sophisticated author in the Greek rhetorical tradition, would lay his argument open to easy refutation" if his claims about Jewish exclusion were false.
+He rejects Sand's assertion that Jews were considered only a religion, noting that "both pagan and Christian Romans sometimes thought of the Jews as a people,” and that the term natio used in Roman legal and literary texts is "unambiguous."
+Regarding Sand’s claim that diaspora Jewry resulted from widespread conversion, Goodman writes that "his discussion substitutes belligerence for argument" and that Sand's population estimates are based on "a series of wholly random guesses."
+He adds that Sand "seems to be totally ignorant of the standard methods of population control, including child exposure, in the pagan Roman Empire," which could help explain Jewish demographic growth.
+Finally, Goodman writes that while Sand's political concerns may be valid, they cannot be supported by "an appeal to invented history."

 Professor Michael Berkowitz from University College London wrote "With a little critical distance, it is possible to criticize this book as a far cry from a ‘real’ work of scholarship.
 It is flimsy, haphazardly built, slap-dash.
 There is no foundation in archival research, and Sand does not seem to have fully read (or understood) many of the secondary works on which his thesis relies.
 He apparently has never heard of Aviel Roshwald and George Mosse, who are among the first names that should spring to mind in any consideration of Jews and nationalism...
 Perhaps the fundamental problem with this book, which also applies to the above-mentioned works of Goldhagen, Piterberg, and Mayer, is that the thesis runs way ahead of the supposedly dispassionate investigation (despite Sand's protest to the contrary), and therefore the book assumes the character more of a legal brief than a scholarly monograph".